 - Keep travel stress to a minimum by planning ahead, staying organized and using “recovery” days to stay healthy and rested.

-Before I started traveling through Europe and back and forth across the Atlantic to England, I was a total travel newbie.
-Each time I’d make a trip I second guessed my packing skills, my navigation abilities and my head for schedules and timetables.
-But with practice it gets easier.
+Before I started traveling back and forth across the Atlantic to England, I was a total travel newbie.
+Each trip I second guessed my packing skills, my navigation abilities and my head for schedules and timetables.
+But with practice it got easier.

-Although I’m sure my travel skills have gotten a little rusty, I hope to soon be zipping through an airport, checking into the Eurostar waiting zone or driving onto the Eurotunnel.
+Although I’m sure my travel skills have gotten a little rusty over the past year, I hope to be zipping through an airport, checking into the Eurostar waiting zone or driving onto the Eurotunnel soon.
 How about you.
 Are you ready to brush up on your travel know how in anticipation of taking off soon?

 If you prefer to fly into London and drive to Europe, it’s not that difficult.
-Rent a car in England and use the Eurotunnel or channel ferries to make the trip.
-I love that fact that you can pack all your stuff in a car and make your own schedule.
+Rent your car in England and use the Eurotunnel or channel ferries to make the trip across.
+I love that you can pack all your stuff in a car and make your own schedule this way.

 7 Expert Tips to Help you Become a Better Traveler